Tridentu/tridentu.github.io/_posts/2025-08-01-tridentu-1-dot-3-underway.md

 ## Online Accounts (UPDATE)

 Online Accounts (the KCM) has been added into Tridentu 2 (1.3) as of August 4th, 2025.
 It allows users to connect to OwnCloud or NextCloud.
 Currently, Google is unsupported due to an unknown glitch.

+## A More Secure Kernel (UPDATE)

+SGX and Shadow Stack are now enabled on the Tridentu Linux kernel.
+This means that hackers will have a harder time trying to brick your computer.